cheokhee/cheokhee.github.io/_posts/2015-2-1-farewell-to-smalltalk.md

 And that will be the end of Smalltalk in our company.

 I knew this day would come.
-I have long decided to face the cold hard reality of facts: the lack of Smalltalk jobs and the abundance of Java jobs where I live.
+I have long decided to face the cold hard facts of reality: the lack of Smalltalk jobs and the abundance of Java jobs where I live.
 It no longer makes sense to relocate hundreds of miles for Smalltalk jobs.
 Besides, I have become very comfortable with using a variety of languages.